Antidissmist/draw_sequence/README.md

 - draw a whole sequence at once with multiple translated, rotated, and scaled sprites.
 - rotate, scale, and color a whole sequence
+- image_index keyframes

 Missing features:
 - not tested with sequence tracks other than sprites.
-- parameter tracks for "origin" and others are not implemented.
-Only position, rotation, scale.
+- parameter tracks for "origin" and some others are not implemented.
+Only position, rotation, scale, image_index.
-- sprite index, sprite speed not implemented.
-It will just play the sprite's animation. (for now)
+- image_speed keyframes are not implemented.
 - there is no interpolation.
 My code is for using a sequence just like a frame based animation.

+Otherwise, it should mimic the built in sequence drawing as close as possible.

 `draw_sequence_edited()`:

-you can pass in a struct to change how specific sprites are drawn.
+You can pass in a struct to change how specific sprites are drawn.
 ```gml
 {
 	"sp_player_hat": {